noodlewerk/NWLogging/README.md

 ---------------
 You can get started with NWLogging in your Cocoa or Cocoa Touch application in just a few steps.
 Say you want to log when your app starts in the AppDelegate.m file:

-1. Add NWLCore.h and NWLCore.m to your app target.
+1. Add `NWLCore.h` and `NWLCore.m` to your app target.
-2. Include NWLCore.h at the top of your source file (AppDelegate.m in this case):
+2. Include `NWLCore.h` at the top of your source file (`AppDelegate.m` in this case):

         #include "NWLCore.h"

-3. Add the log statement to your code (didFinishLaunching: in this case):
+3. Add the log statement to your code (`applicationDidFinishLaunching:` in this case):

-        NWLog(@"Application did finish launching: %@", self);
+        NWLog(@"Application did finish launching");

 4. Start your app (in debug mode) and keep an eye on the console output:

-        [12:34:56.789000 AppDelegate.m:123] Application did finish launching: <AppDelegate: 0xd80da1>
+        [12:34:56.789000 AppDelegate.m:123] Application did finish launching

 This is just a minimal setup to demonstrate the necessary steps to get NWLogging to run.
-In general it is recommended to link with `libNWLogging.a` en use precompiled headers to include `NWLogging.h`.

 See the [Project Setup](#NWL_ProjectSetup) section for detailed instructions.
 For more example code, check out the source and take a look a the TouchDemo and MacDemo applications.

 <a name="NWL_Features"></a>